MRP 10 feature areas

 • Configurable ADU windows

-• Forecast blending
+• Forecast and actual blending

 • Outlier handling

-• Per-SKU overrides
+• SKU-level ADU overrides

 04